-Just as the teacher in the teaching situation has particular preferences, attitudes, manners of acting, etc., so do the pupils.
-In designing a lesson, in general, and teaching aids, in particular, the teacher plans for a particular class of particular pupils.
-Consequently, in light of the particular learning aim that he wants to achieve, the teacher also has to take into consideration the pupils' abilities and limitations.
+Just as the teacher in a teaching situation has particular preferences, attitudes, manners of acting, etc., so do the pupils.
+In designing a lesson, in general, and teaching aids in particular, the teacher plans for a particular class of pupils.
+Consequently, in the light of a particular learning aim he/she wants to achieve, he/she also must take into consideration the pupils' abilities and limitations.
 For example, one aspect is the age (grade) of the pupils.
 Certain teaching media are preferably used with younger pupils and others with older ones.
 Certain teaching aids should be used differently with younger than with older pupils.
-Also, the particular learning aim that pupils have to achieve necessarily will influence the choice of a particular learning aid.
-From these few examples it is clear that in choosing teaching aids, the teacher needs to keep in mind the particular child/class for whom this choice is made.
+Also, a particular learning aim which pupils must achieve necessarily will influence the choice of a particular learning aid.
+From these few examples, in choosing teaching aids, the teacher must keep in mind the child/class for whom this choice is made.